Provable Anytime Ensemble Sampling Algorithms in Nonlinear Contextual Bandits: Experiments

 \section{Experiments}

 We conduct experiments to demonstrate the practicality of ensemble sampling and its anytime variants in bandit settings.
-We use linear bandit environment to test \texttt{Lin-ES}, logistic bandit to test \texttt{GLM-ES}, then distance bandit and quadratic form bandit to test \texttt{Neural-ES}.
-Our result shows that ensemble sampling can give competitive cumulative regret with reduced computational cost.
+We use \icml{synthetic} linear bandit environment to test \texttt{Lin-ES}, logistic bandit to test \texttt{GLM-ES}, then distance bandit and quadratic form bandit to test \texttt{Neural-ES}. \icml{Additional experiments on real-world datasets and performance sensitivity with respect to hyper-parameter setups are included in \Cref{appendix:experiments}.} Our result shows that ensemble sampling can \icml{achieve} competitive cumulative regret with reduced computational cost.